 If your chia seeds are past the expiration date, make sure the color and appearance is still normal.
 Then check the smell.
 They should have a neutral or no odor.
 If that is ok, then you can taste them.

 There should be a neutral to no taste.
 If there is any kind of strong or bad taste to them, then do not eat them and discard them.
 Otherwise, they should probably be fine to eat.
-Just use your best judgement.
+Just use your best judgment.

 How to Eat Chia Seeds